tanshoku/script-utils/README.md

 ### get-here

 Downloads something from an url that's on the clipboard to the current directory, using wget.
-Inteded to be used with file managers such as Thunar or from the terminal.
+Multiple files can be separated by line breaks.
+Inteded to be used with file managers such as Thunar, Dolphin or from the terminal.
+For usage with Dolphin/kservices5, the accompaining file `wget_here.desktop` can be placed on `~/.local/share/kservices5/ServiceMenus/`, provided this script is on `$PATH`

 ### hiragana2katakana